openvinotoolkit/openvino/docs/articles_en/get_started/installing-openvino-overview/installing-openvino-windows-header/installing-openvino-from-archive-windows.rst

       .. important::

-         The above command must be re-run every time a new Command Prompt window is opened.
+         You need to run the command for each new Command Prompt window.

 .. note::